Ravi0244/Stepture-QA-Screenshots-Word-Logs-Azure-DevOps/PRIVACY_POLICY.md

 ## Contact

-For questions about this policy, contact: [INSERT YOUR CONTACT EMAIL]
+For questions about this policy, contact: [teja.ravi244@gmail.com]